z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/gpcheckcat.md

     `inconsistent` - Cross consistency check for master segment inconsistency

-    `mirroring_matching` - Checks if mirroring is consistent \(either enabled or disabled\) for the cluster and segments.
+    `mirroring_matching` - Checks if mirroring is consistent \(either activated or deactivated\) for the cluster and segments.

     `missing_extraneous` - Cross consistency check for missing or extraneous entries